sumatrapdfreader/sumatrapdf/mupdf/android/ReadMe.txt

    /Library/android-sdk-mac_x86

+on Linux install it as:

+   mkdir ~/android-sdk
+   cd ~/android-sdk
+   tar ~/Downloads/android-sdk_r20.0.3-linux.tgz

 Whatever directory it unpacks to, ensure that both the 'tools' and 'platform-tools' directories inside it have been added to your PATH.